andrewcccc/andrewcccc.github.io/internship.md

 **Problems:**

 - Some commercial tracking systems, such as Optotrak, are used in clinical research to capture facial motion.
 These tracking systems are expensive, and the tracking procedure can be time-consuming.
 These tracking systems have limited availability because they cannot provide remote tracking applications, such as speech therapy and linguistic data gathering.
-- Kieran Armstrong, a Master's student in Dr. Daniel Aalto's lab, who layed out the groud work for an iPhone's facial tracking app.
-But the app was not ready to be used in clinical settings for two reasons: 1) Data collection method was based on TCP/IP data communication and required an external device (e.g., computer) that can run a Python script 2) the app cannot provide facial exercise for patients.
+- Kieran Armstrong, a Master's student in Dr. Daniel Aalto's lab, laid out the groundwork for an iPhone facial tracking app.
+However, the app was not yet suitable for clinical settings for two reasons: 1) The data collection method relied on TCP/IP data communication and necessitated an external device (e.g., computer) capable of running a Python script.
+2) The app lacked the capability to provide facial exercises for patients.

 **Objective:**
 - Design and Develop a novel mobile application to provide a full-face tracking system during speech production.